ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ## Mapping the ingested data into Elasticsearch

 So, first things first.
 In order to create a visualization in kibana we must insert some data into elasticsearch.
-Rebember we'ver already done that in nifi, through Elastic.. processor.
+Rebember we'ver already done that in nifi, through **PutElasticsearchHttpRecord** processor.
 And all that data is delivered to index "mediciones"

 Kibana UI rests on its own Docker container exposed on port 5601